Hyperparathyroidism

 Medical management

-Conservative management with methods to ensure that serum calcium concentrations remain low may be used for patients who have asymptomatic primary hyperparathyroidism and no other indication for surgery.
-It may also be used for patients at high risk for surgery due to unrelated medical problems, but this approach is usually limited to patients with a shorter life expectancy because maintaining low serum calcium levels long-term may result in bone disease.
+Conservative management with methods to ensure that serum calcium concentrations remain low or in the normal range may be used for patients who have asymptomatic primary hyperparathyroidism who are at high risk for surgery due to unrelated medical problems.
+This approach is usually limited to patients with a shorter life expectancy because maintaining low serum calcium levels long-term may result in bone disease.

 • Remain active (ie, avoid immobilization that could exacerbate hypercalcemia)